Constellation Data Transmission Protocol#

 • Data messages contain sequential data recorded by the sending CDTP host.

 Conforming implementations of this protocol SHOULD respect this specification, thus ensuring that applications can depend on predictable behavior.
-This specification is not transport specific, but not all behaviour will be reproducible on all transports.
+This specification is not transport specific, but not all behavior will be reproducible on all transports.

 Implementation#